 Many resources can help you understand more about diabetes.
 You can also learn ways to manage your diabetic retinopathy.

 Managing your diabetes may help slow diabetic retinopathy and other eye problems.
 Control your blood sugar (glucose) level by:

 Treatments can reduce vision loss.
 They do not cure diabetic retinopathy or reverse the changes that have already occurred.

 Diabetic eye disease can lead to reduced vision and blindness.

 Call for an appointment with an eye doctor (ophthalmologist) if you have diabetes and you have not seen an ophthalmologist in the past year.

 Call your doctor if any of the following symptoms are new or are becoming worse:

-Do not smoke.
-If you need help quitting, ask your doctor or nurse.
+DO NOT smoke.
+If you need help quitting, ask your provider.